-From Zoom 7.2 onwards, users can migrate a large volume of data to their Zoom repository using a simple Data Migration interface in the Visual Asset Browser.
+From Zoom 7.2 onwards, users can migrate a large volume of data to their Zoom repository using our Data Migration tool in the Asset Browser.
 The migration process is totally hands-free, without downtime, and can run seamlessly in the background.
 At any time, the user can check the progress and pause or stop the migration.
 When resumed, the migration starts from where it left off.

-This migration can also be run along with the VideoLX feature so that the migrated assets are ingested through VideoLX.
+This migration needs VideoLX enabled and set up so that the migrated assets are ingested through VideoLX’s Ingest Server.

 Enable Data Migration

 Once you have subscribed to the Data Migration service via a statement of work (SoW), our migration team can enable data migration tool.

 By default, the data migration feature is disabled.
 To enable it on a Zoom Client machine, access the client’s zoom.properties file.
 This file is located inside the .zm folder in the user directory.

 To enable data migration:

 - Open zoom.properties file for editing.
 Add the property,

 - Save and close the file.

 Check here for Zoom 7.3 onwards and here for Zoom versions before 7.3 so you can set this property on the Zoom Server.
 The properties on the Zoom Server are automatically propagated to Zoom Clients as per their sync up schedule.
 Zoom Clients can also pull these settings from the Zoom Server on-demand using Sync Now in the Z-Settings.